dehydrate/FV-interpolator/README.md

 to-do:

-	-add optional ability to estimate first and last timestamps if they are NTs
+	- add optional ability to estimate first and last timestamps if they are NTs

-	-fix the newline issue
+	- fix the newline issue
 ideas to improve interpolation accuracy:

-	-omitting respondent/moderator IDs and timestamps from the character count
+	- omitting respondent/moderator IDs and timestamps from the character count

-	-counting non-phonetic characters differently: inaudible/crosstalk tags, punctuation, etc.
+	- counting non-phonetic characters differently: inaudible/crosstalk tags, punctuation, etc.

-	-it's probably good enough as it is, for the most part
+	- it's probably good enough as it is, for the most part